Valle, Arizona

-Valle (Grand Canyon Junction) is a census-designated place in Coconino County, Arizona, United States.
-As of the 2010 US Census the population of Valle was 832.
+Valle is a census-designated place in Coconino County, Arizona, United States.
+As of the 2020 US Census the population of Valle was 759.
 It lies at an altitude of 5994 ft, at the junction of U.S. Route 180 and State Route 64.
 Its attractions include the Valle Airport (40G), the Planes of Fame Air Museum, and Birds of Prey, formally Bedrock City (Arizona), amusement park.
 Drivers often stop at the town on their way to the Grand Canyon from either Williams or Flagstaff, as it is approximately at the halfway point.

 Description

 Valle is not shown on the Rand McNally Road Atlas annual series.
 The town sits to the west of the highway intersections, with some streets to the east of US 180.
 The area is subdivided by roads for a planned community in which 1 acre lots were sold during the early 1960s.
 These roads are all dirt with the exception of the two main highways (US 180 and AZ 64).
 With the exception of a few property owners who have set up camp on their land, the area has not been developed.